Neevevaro

 Neevevaro is a 2018 Telugu language romantic action thriller film directed by Hari Nath and produced by Kona Venkat and M.V.V.
 Satyanarayana.
 The film stars Aadhi Pinisetty, Taapsee Pannu and Ritika Singh.
-This film is a remake of 2017 Tamil film, Adhe Kangal, directed by Rohin Venkatesan.
+This film is a remake of the 2017 Tamil film Adhe Kangal, directed by Rohin Venkatesan.

 Plot

 Kalyan (Aadhi Pinisetty), a blind chef, owns a successful restaurant in Hyderabad.
 He is well-respected and has a loving family.
 His childhood friend and neighbor, Anu (Ritika Singh), is in love with him.
 Kalyan enjoys playing the guitar in his restaurant after hours and walks home at night.
 One evening, Vennela (Taapsee Pannu) arrives at his restaurant, asking for help to feed a homeless person.
 Kalyan is impressed and, as Vennela becomes a regular visitor, he gradually falls in love with her.

 Kalyan proposes to Vennela, but she tearfully explains that while she loves him, she must leave.
 She had borrowed ₹20 lakh for her father's heart surgery from a gang, and now she cannot repay it.
 The gang has threatened to abduct her if she fails to repay the debt by the next day.
 Kalyan, in love, agrees to repay her debt.

 On his way home, Kalyan is involved in a car accident, leaving him unconscious for three weeks but restoring his sight.
 Upon waking, he learns that three weeks have passed, and Vennela could be in danger.
 He searches for her but finds nothing.
-Meanwhile, Kalyan and Anu's parents arrange their marriage.
+Meanwhile, Kalyan's and Anu's parents arrange their marriage.
 To please his mother, Kalyan agrees to marry Anu, although he still loves Vennela.
 The night before the wedding, Vennela's father (D. S. Deekshithulu) visits Kalyan's restaurant, pleading for help as Vennela has been abducted due to the unpaid debt.
 Kalyan agrees to repay the money again.

 The next day, Kalyan escapes his wedding to save Vennela.
 He and Vennela's father arrive at the appointed place, where they find the gang holding a gun to Vennela.
 After Kalyan hands over the money, the police arrive, enraging the gang.
 They shoot Vennela's father, beat Kalyan unconscious, and take Vennela away, warning Kalyan to stay silent.
 Kalyan wakes up alone, confused, with no trace of the incident.